-- notwithstanding those services will no longer constitute Interim Services after the Interim Period; and - (B) for the purposes of this section 4.15(a)(iii), Charges are taken to mean the unit TOP price and unit Non-TOP price. - (b) In formulating its Charges for Non-Coal Access Rights, ARTC will have regard to a range of factors which impact on its business including: - (i) previously negotiated Charges agreed under the terms of the Access Undertaking, where relevant, as published by ARTC under section 2.6(b); - (ii) the particular characteristics of the relevant Service intended to utilise the Access Rights sought, which include axle load, speed, wheel diameter, Train length, origin and destination (including number and length of intermediate stops), departure and arrival times and days of the week; - (iii) the commercial impact on ARTC's business which includes: - (A) the term of the Access Agreement; - (B) the potential for growth of the business; - (C) the opportunity costs to ARTC; - (D) the consumption of ARTC's resources, including Capacity; - (E) the credit risk associated with the business; - (F) the market value of the Train Path sought; - (G) the Segments of the Network relevant to the Access Rights sought; - (H) logistical impacts on ARTC's business including the impact on other Services and reduced Capacity; - (I) Capital Contributions or other contributions by the Applicant to ARTC's costs; and - (J) the cost of any Additional Capacity. - (c) For the purposes of section 4.15(a)(i), section 4.15(a)(ii)(D)(ab), section 4.15(b)(iii)(D) and (H) above, ARTC will have regard to the optimal use of the Network for Indicative Services with the objective of optimising Coal Chain Capacity.
-As such, ARTC will determine the Capacity and Coal Chain Capacity consumption associated with the utilisation of Coal Access Rights with characteristics other than that of Indicative Services having regard to the Capacity and Coal Chain Capacity consumption of Indicative Services on the Network. - (d) If an Access Holder disagrees with a Charge formulated by ARTC, other than an Indicative Access Charge or Interim Access Charge, then the Access Holder may give ARTC a Dispute Notice within twenty (20) Business Days of being notified of the Charge and the dispute will be resolved by arbitration in accordance with section 3.15(f) of the Undertaking (if an Access Holder disagrees with an Interim Access Charge during the Interim Period, an Initial Indicative Access Charge during the Initial Period or an Indicative Access Charge then the Access Holder must give ARTC a Dispute Notice in accordance with the requirements in section 4.20(f)).
+- (B) for the purposes of this section 4.15(a)(iii), Charges are taken to mean the unit TOP price and unit Non-TOP price. - (b)(c) In formulating its Charges for Non-Coal Access Rights, ARTC will have regard to a range of factors which impact on its business including: - (i) previously negotiated Charges agreed under the terms of the Access Undertaking, where relevant, as published by ARTC under section 2.7(b); - (ii) the particular characteristics of the relevant Service intended to utilise the Access Rights sought, which include axle load, speed, wheel diameter, Train length, origin and destination (including number and length of intermediate stops), departure and arrival times and days of the week; - (iii) the commercial impact on ARTC's business which includes: - (A) the term of the Access Agreement; - (B) the potential for growth of the business; - (C) the opportunity costs to ARTC; - (D) the consumption of ARTC's resources, including Capacity; - (E) the credit risk associated with the business; - (F) the market value of the Train Path sought; - (G) the Segments of the Network relevant to the Access Rights sought; - (H) logistical impacts on ARTC's business including the impact on other Services and reduced Capacity; - (I) Capital Contributions or other contributions by the Applicant to ARTC's costs; and - (J) the cost of any Additional Capacity. - (e)(d) For the purposes of section 4.16(a)(i), section 4.16(a)(ii)(D)(ab), section 4.16(c)(iii)(D) and (H) above, ARTC will have regard to the optimal use of the Network for Indicative Services within the Services Envelope with the objective of optimising Coal Chain Capacity.
+As such, ARTC will determine the Capacity and Coal Chain Capacity consumption associated with the utilisation of Coal Access Rights for Services with characteristics other than that of Indicative outside of the Services Envelope having regard to the Capacity and Coal Chain Capacity consumption of Indicative Services within the Services Envelope on the Network.

-(e) If the Dispute Notice given under section 4.15(d) concerns Coal Access Rights in a Pricing Zone and ARTC receives Dispute Notices from Access Holders holding two thirds or more of the contracted gtkm for Indicative Services or Interim Services in that Pricing Zone in accordance with the requirements in section 4.20(f), then a dispute notified under section 4.15(d) will be stayed pending the arbitrator's determination of the dispute notified under section 4.20(f).
+- (d)(e) If an Access Holder disagrees with a Charge formulated by ARTC, other than an Indicative-Standard Access Charge or Interim Access Charge, then the Access Holder may give ARTC a Dispute Notice within twenty (20) Business Days of being notified of the Charge and the dispute will be resolved by arbitration in accordance with section 3.15(f) of the Undertaking (if an Access Holder disagrees with an Interim Access Charge during the Interim Period, an Initial Indicative Access Charge during the Initial Period or an Indicative-Standard Access Charge then the Access Holder must give ARTC a Dispute Notice in accordance with the requirements in section 4.18(f)4.20(f)). - (e)(f) If the Dispute Notice given under section 4.16(e) concerns Coal Access Rights in a Pricing Zone and ARTC receives Dispute Notices from Access Holders holding two thirds or more of the econtracted Coal gtkmKM for Indicative Services within the Services Envelope er Interim Services in that Pricing Zone in accordance with the requirements in section 4.18(f), then a dispute notified under section 4.16(e) will be stayed pending the arbitrator's determination of the dispute notified under section 4.18(f).

-4.16 Limits on Charge differentiation
+4.164.17 Limits on Charge differentiation